ChewyJetpack/chewyjetpack.github.io/content/work/case-studies/coravin.md

 results: >-
   Successfully launched cohesive brand presence across multiple international markets.
 The visual design approach I established became reference points for Coravin's continued brand development and provided efficient templates for expansion into additional markets.

-  The design patterns helped define Coravin's digital brand identity during a crucial growth phase when they were still establishing their market position.
+  The design patterns helped define Coravin's digital brand identity during a growth phase when they were still establishing their market position.
 wrap-up: >-
   This project was a valuable exercise in luxury brand design with creative freedom.
 Working with a startup meant establishing digital brand patterns rather than following rigid guidelines, whilst the international scope required thinking about scalability from day one.